aliakseibrown/Microshell/README.md

 # Microshell

 First project on C. Was written at the end of the first semester in university.
-Main feature of the project is using keyboard arrows UP/DOWN for swiching history of the written commands by user.
+Main feature of the project is using keyboard arrows UP/DOWN for switching history of the written commands by user.
 The function for that were made manually by creating a function a-la Getch, that is turning off usual keyboard print in Terminal and instead returning ANSII code of each key.
 The commands: